René Vilatte: Paolo Miraglia

 In 1904, the IBC refused to recognize Miraglia's consecration as valid when he presented himself to the sixth International Old Catholic Congress in Olten, Switzerland.

 Already a convicted fugitive who evaded Italian justice, Miraglia was then involved with religious associations in France.

-For example, a parish church in Piedigriggio, Corsica, was confiscated by the government from the Roman Catholic Diocese of Ajaccio and devolved to a religious association formed on December 11, 1906.
+For example, a parish church in Piedigriggio, Corsica, was confiscated by the government from the Catholic Diocese of Ajaccio and devolved to a religious association formed on December 11, 1906.
 The parish's priest disappeared after he signed a declaration of adherence to the sect.
 From May, 1907, Jacques Forcioli, a Miraglia ordained priest working for that religious association, conducted schismatic services.
 In November, a lawsuit was filed by a replacement priest appointed to serve the parish by the Bishop of Ajaccio, against the mayor and Forcioli, demanding the restitution of the church.
-The court rendered a judgment which condemned the mayor, declared that religious association illegal, and ordered restoration of the property to the 's priest.
+The court rendered a judgment which condemned the mayor, declared that religious association illegal, and ordered restoration of the property to the Catholic Church's priest.

 Miraglia intended to ordain a priest for Christmas there; but he fled and evaded a French deportation order against him on Christmas Eve.
 A few days later Forcioli was arrested for stealing items from the church; the mayor and members of the sect were arrested for complicity.
 Fearing assassination, the mayor refused to implement the restitution on February 25, 1908.
-Finally, the Court of Appeal in Bastia dismissed Forcioli and restored exclusive possession of the Piedigriggio church property back to the 's priest.
+Finally, the Court of Appeal in Bastia dismissed Forcioli and restored exclusive possession of the Piedigriggio church property back to the Catholic Church's priest.
 On March 14, 1908, La Croix emphasized that the scope of the Bastia decision was of special importance, not only because it was the first judgment on the subject, but also because of the principles of law it invoked.